Eisenhower Matrix Definition

-- It’s easy to understand and apply.
+- It is easy to understand and use.
 It does not require any special previous knowledge and no training period.

-- Separate aids – besides a sheet of paper and a pen – are not necessary.
-The result is ideally lists of tasks that need to be done immediately, that can be planned, that should be delegated and that can be easily ignored or deleted.
+- Separate tools – apart from a sheet of paper and a pen – are not necessary.
+Ideally, the result is a list of tasks that need to be completed immediately, that can be planned, that should be delegated and that can simply be ignored or deleted.